phetsims/energy-forms-and-changes/doc/implementation-notes.md

 TODO: The contents of this file was copied over from the Java project in late April 2018 and should be updated for the HTML5 version before publication.

+TODO: Going through the code, I notice how important surfaces, horizontal surfaces, and such are and how they work for stack, dragging, and such, so there should be a good overview - a "forest for the trees" sort of thing - that explains this.

 This simulation was originally written in Java, and was later ported to HTML5.
 As a result, some of the code may appear more "Java-esque" than if the sim had been originally written in HTML5.
 Also, the port was done by a number of